 The On Cloud Nine® (OCN) program develops the ability to image and verbalize the concepts and processes of math.
-Concept imagery and numeral imagery are integrated with language to improve both mathematical reasoning and mathematical computation.
+Download our sample chapter to explore how concept imagery and numeral imagery are integrated with language to improve both mathematical reasoning and mathematical computation.

 The Visualizing and Verbalizing® program develops concept imagery—the ability to create an imaged gestalt from language—as a basis for comprehension and critical thinking.
-The development of concept imagery improves reading and listening comprehension, memory, oral vocabulary, critical thinking, and writing.
+Download our sample chapter to explore how the development of concept imagery improves reading and listening comprehension, memory, oral vocabulary, critical thinking, and writing.

 The V/V® Imagine That!
 Stories have nonfiction stories to develop imagery for oral and written language comprehension.
 These challenging, high-imagery stories introduce true and unusual topics for students to visualize and interpret.

 V/V Workbooks have high-imagery stories and questions that help students develop concept imagery for language comprehension and critical thinking.
 Each story is accompanied by workbook activities.